DimitarAtanassov/arc-model-lab/docs/architecture.md

 Each model carries a `status` (`active`, `inactive`, `deprecated`) set by its seed entry, which gates online serving: `/inference` serves only active models (a non-active model is a 409).
-Change a model's status by editing its seed entry and re-running the seed. `/v1/inference:run` can bypass the gate with `allow_inactive`, so arc-eval-service can score a candidate before it is activated.
+Change a model's status by editing its seed entry and re-running the seed.
+There is no API path to run a non-active model: a candidate is activated in the catalog before it can serve.

 ## Configuration